mangelaccio/Webdata-GeoTravel/README.md

 ### Requirements
 Python 2

-Imports: Whoosh, urllib, folium, sqlite3, jinja2, flask, beautifulsoup, requests
+Imports: *Whoosh, urllib, folium, sqlite3, jinja2, flask, beautifulsoup, and requests*

+*Note: The webscrapper constructed the SQLite3 database and has been included in this repository*

 ### Executing
-*Note: The webscrapper constructed the SQLite3 database and has been included in this repository*
+#### Step #1

 ```sh
     ./flask_server.py